testing-library/react-testing-library/README.md

 <li data-testid={`item-${item.id}`}>{item.text}</li>
 ```

-And then you could use the `queryByTestId`:
+And then you could use the `queryByTestId` utility:

 ```javascript
 const items = [